-The Organization has a revolving line of credit allowing for maximum borrowings of \$600,000, secured by all of the Organization's assets.
+The Organization maintained a \$600,000 revolving line of credit agreement with a bank.
 Interest is payable monthly at the financial institution's base rate which can fluctuate at the bank's discretion based on economic conditions.
-The Organization renewed this agreement with the bank during the year.
-There was no balance outstanding at June 30, 2023.
+The loan was secured by all assets of the Organization.
+There was no interest expense incurred during the years ended June 30, 2024 and 2023.